Michael Benavides

 Playtesting

-PROJECT SUMMARY
+PROJECT BACKGROUND

 -

-A traditional tower defense game on the Roblox platform that receives live ops support in the form of new features, new towers, new gamemodes, reworks/rebalances, and a steady stream of limited time seasonal content and gamemodes.
+A traditional tower defense game on the Roblox platform that receives live ops support in the form of new features, new towers, new gamemodes, reworks/rebalances, and a steady stream of limited time seasonal content and events.
 Designed to be accessible for new and younger players while also offering challenging gameplay for older and more experienced fans.

 DESIGN GOALS